Newman College Ireland: Academic staff

-Among the academic staff of Newman College were Maghnus Monaghan (Music), Fr.
-Thomas Crean OP (Philosophy and Theology), Fr.
+Among the academic staff of Newman College were Dr. Gaven Kerr (Philosophy), Rev. Dr. Fr.
+Oliver Treanor (Sacred Scripture), Mr. Robert F. Cassidy, STL (Theology), Maghnus Monaghan (Music), Fr.
+Thomas Crean OP (Philosophy and Theology), Dr. John Britto (Biblical Theology, Hebrew Psalms), Fr.
 Dermot Fenlon (History).

 Graduation

 The first graduation ceremony for the college took place on 28 April 2018.
 A Graduation Mass took place in St. Finlough’s Church, Ballykelly, celebrated by Cardinal Seán Brady, with a reception in the parish hall.
 As part of the graduation, the college conferred an honorary degree to Sister Consilio (née Eileen Fitzgerald) the founder of Cuan Mhuire, and presented its Courage in the Public Square award to Katie Ascough - the impeached students' union president of University College Dublin.

 Closure

 The college did not reopen its doors for the academic year 2018/2019, but sent its remaining students to Thomas More College of Liberal Arts, where they completed their degrees.
+Their teacher Fr.
+Thomas Creen, joined them at Thomas Moore College, where he taught and also provided pastoral care to the NCI students.